gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 As you came before Their Lordships

-To offer your praëäms
+To offer your pranāms

-You began to lead the indelible kértan
+You began to lead the indelible kirtan

 And the spiritual frontier